-A single facility may be wishing to share more than one NLE workstation with remote creatives and clients and whilst HELO offers a single deployment option that is rapidly scalable, we can again turn to AJA’s BRIDGE LIVE to offer a multi-channel HD streaming option that offers immense flexibility in choice for delivery.
+A single facility may be wishing to share more than one NLE workstation with remote creatives and clients and while HELO Plus offers a single deployment option that is rapidly scalable, we can again turn to AJA’s BRIDGE LIVE to offer a multi-channel HD streaming option that offers immense flexibility in choice for delivery.
 BRIDGE LIVE means the flexibility to leave media and equipment at the secure, managed facility, and have creative talent work together remotely with reference quality video.
 The diagram shows how BRIDGE LIVE can complement existing GUI driving technologies like RDP or Teradici, by layering on the reference quality video needed for creative confidence and client/executive sign-off.
 Choices between H.265 (4:2:0, 10-bit), H.264 (4:2:2, 10-bit) with turnkey BRIDGE LIVE, or via optional license JPEG 2000 (4:2:2, 10-bit) and JPEG XS (4:2:0, 10-bit), mean there is choice and flexibility in how to approach your needs in terms of quality and latency.BRIDGE LIVE View Workflow